Q-tech-info/Q-Funding-Proposal-1.0/README.md

 This proposal outlines a strategy to raise funds through the issuance of Q# tokens, with 75% of funds generated from solving cryptographic challenges (such as Bitcoin Puzzle 69) being returned to initial investors.

-The remaining 25% will directly support cutting-edge hybrid quantum-classical research, ensuring both societal impact and investor incentives.
+The remaining 25% will directly support cutting-edge hybrid quantum-classical cryptographic research, ensuring both societal impact and investor incentives.

 This model establishes fairness, transparency, and a sustainable foundation for advancing scientific breakthroughs.

 1. Project Overview

 Mission
-To accelerate advancements in hybrid quantum-classical research through the decentralized funding power of blockchain technology.
+To accelerate advancements in hybrid quantum-classical cryptographic research through the decentralized funding power of blockchain technology.

 Goals
-Fund pioneering research projects exploring hybrid quantum-classical systems with a strong emphasis on transparency and open collaboration.
+Fund a pioneering research project exploring hybrid quantum-classical systems with a strong emphasis on transparency and open collaboration.

 Build a decentralized ecosystem where contributors to science receive equitable rewards.